Online Submissions

 Copyright Notice

-Authors who publish with this journal agree to the following terms:
+The authors who publish articles in this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+- Authors retain copyright and grant the journal the right of the first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

-- Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
+- Authors are able to enter into separate, additional contractual arrangements regarding the non-exclusive distribution of the journal's published version of the work (e.g., placing it in an institutional repository or publishing it in a book), with an acknowledgement of its initial publication in this journal.

-- Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).
+- Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on personal website) prior to and during the submission process, as it can lead to productive discussions, as well as to earlier and greater citation of the published work (See The Effect of Open Access).

 Privacy Statement